dh-tech/dh-tech.github.io/content/working-groups.md

 Guides for submitting code for review or volunteering to become a reviewer are avialable on the [DH Community Code review](https://dhcodereview.github.io/), along with related information and links to recent reviews.

+## Education & Training Working Group

+The Education & Training Working Group focuses on creating a collection of educational materials in topics such as version control, documentation practices, and packaging while highlighting DH use cases.
+The group meets on the second Thursday of every month 9am-10pm ET/ 3 pm- 4pm CET.
+Please join the `#education-wg` channel on Slack or get in touch with Jose Hernandez (jah22q@fsu.edu) if you are interested in joining.